torstenzuther/schluessel/README.md

 `p.Public()` on p being the generated private key from above.

-You can then store the public key as a constant in your app by calling `fmt.Sprintf("%v", p.Public())`
+You can then store the public key as a constant string in your app which can be obtained by calling `fmt.Sprintf("%v", p.Public())`

 ### 2. Verify Schluessel